The best afternoon tea in Edinburgh

 So without further ado, here are some of the best places to head for afternoon tea in Edinburgh...

-This contemporary boutique hotel offers three afternoon tea options - Tigerlily Tea, Tiny Tea and Gentleman's Tea.
-Highlights include the moreish smoked Scottish salmon and
+This contemporary boutique hotel offers three afternoon tea options - Tigerlily Tea, Deluxe Tea and Champagne Tea.
+Highlights include the moreish smoked Scottish salmon and cream cheese finger sandwiches and the devilishly good chocolate brownie.

 Tigerlily, 125 George St, Edinburgh, EH2 4JN, Tel: 0131 225 5005, www.tigerlilyedinburgh.co.uk